 - What do they expect from the church or how do they feel the church should respect them as a couple and them as a family?

-Also their interaction in the interview may provide some (but definitely not all) clues as well.
+Also observe their interaction in the interview as that may provide some (but definitely not all) clues.